-The proportion of respondents opting for higher superannuation contributions as the preferred way to fund retirement incomes has risen from its lowest point since we first posed this question in 2014 - 25.8% in August last year - to 34% in 2021, the highest result since 2018.
+The proportion of respondents opting for higher superannuation contributions as the preferred way to fund retirement incomes has fallen last year's upswing at 34.0%, to the second-lowest point since we first posed the question in 2014 - 26.0%.

-At the same time, support for increasing the rate of the age pension is at a record high, with 30% of respondents choosing this option, up 7.5 points on the August 2020 result.
+At the same time, support for increasing the rate of the age pension is high, with 28.3% of respondents choosing this option, consistent with last year's record high.

-Support for further tax concessions on superannuation has collapsed to 10%, just half of its previous lowest result in 2020, and a third of its highest level of support in 2017, and only just ahead of support for the option of working longer, which at 9% is the least popular choice, consistent with the findings of previous surveys.
+Support for further tax concessions on superannuation has recovered to 18.9%, almost double last year's result but consistent with the five years prior.
+Working longer, which at 9.3% is the least popular choice, consistent with the findings of previous surveys.